SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: : proposed sparse plus low-rank pretraining

 To further motivate the sparse plus low-rank modeling, in Figure \ref{fig:low_rank_sparse_motivation}, we illustrate different statistics from weight matrices of a pretrained LLaMA 60M model on C4 dataset (introduced later in Section \ref{sec:experiments}).
 In Figure \ref{fig:low_rank_sparse_motivation}(a), we plot the singular values of weight matrices of different layers.
 The plot exhibits a fast decay of the singular values followed by a more stable decay of (smaller) singular values.
 This suggests that the top subspaces can be effective in model compression, and therefore, builds a case for low-rank modeling.
 However, the tail singular value distribution shows that low-rank modeling purely may not be sufficient.
 In order to better understand the tail part, in Figure \ref{fig:low_rank_sparse_motivation}(b), we visualize the magnitude of the attention output weight matrix before and after we extract the top $r$-dimensional subspaces ($r = 128$) for the last attention layer.
 It is apparent that, after removing the top subspaces, both the magnitudes and the variation of the entries present in the residual matrix become smaller.
 Plotting the magnitudes of the entries in Figure \ref{fig:low_rank_sparse_motivation}(c) we see that 97\% of the entries have a magnitude below 0.04.
-In Appendix \ref{app:vis_low_rank_sparse}, we provide such visualizations to corroborate the findings for other layers as well.
-Overall, Figure \ref{fig:low_rank_sparse_motivation} suggests that a sparse matrix with random support can approximate the residual well given the magnitudes do not vary too much across the entries.
+In Appendix \ref{app:vis_low_rank_sparse} and \ref{app_low_rank_illu_pythia}, we provide such visualizations for other layers of LLaMA 60M and Pythia 70M to further corroborate the findings.
+Overall, the figures suggest that a sparse matrix with random support can approximate the residual well given the magnitudes do not vary too much across the entries.

 In Table \ref{tab:random_top_sparse}, we perform an ablation study that verifies the feasibility of using a random sparse support for approximating the residual matrix.
 Specifically, we take $L_0$ as the best rank-$r$ approximation ($r=128$) for the pretrained weight matrix $W_0$ and evaluate the perplexity score (PPL) on the validation set.
+We see that compared to the full-rank pretrained model, low-rank approximation $L_0$ suffers from a drastic performance drop.
+We also augment the low-rank approximation $L_0$ with either top 3\% or random 3\% of entries of the residual matrix, which we label as top sparse or random sparse pruning, respectively.